DragonWrangler1/fancy_place/README.md

 ### Basic Usage
 - Hold any placeable block in your hand
 - Look around - you'll see semi-transparent ghost blocks appear next to existing blocks (horizontally only)
-- Right-click on a ghost block to place the real block there
+- **Desktop/PC**: Right-click on a ghost block to place the real block there
+- **Android/Touch Devices**: Tap (punch) on a ghost block to place the real block there
 - The block will be consumed from your inventory (unless in creative mode)
 - No configuration needed - it just works!

 ### How It Works
 - When you hold a placeable block, the mod shows a semi-transparent ghost block at valid horizontal placement positions
 - Ghost blocks only appear next to other blocks horizontally (same Y level) - never on top or below
-- Right-click the ghost block to place the actual block and consume it from your inventory
+- **Desktop/PC**: Right-click the ghost block to place the actual block and consume it from your inventory
+- **Android/Touch Devices**: Tap (punch) the ghost block to place the actual block and consume it from your inventory
+- The mod automatically detects if you're using touch controls and adjusts the input method accordingly
 - Normal block placement is not overridden - this only adds the ghost block preview system

 ## Compatibility